STATEMENT OF EQUAL OPPORTUNITY

 Hill College offers free peer and group tutoring services to students enrolled in developmental education and regular college credit programs.
 Peer tutors are supervised by professional staff in the Academic Advising and Success Centers.
 For more information, visit www.hillcollege.edu/students/tutoring.

-Hill College provides career services in an effort to assist students seeking either full- or part-time employment.
+Hill College provides career services to help students seek full- or part-time employment.
 These services include developing successful job search strategies as well as area and region wide job fairs, contacts with local and area businesses including monthly updates from Chambers of Commerce about the job market, Occupational Outlook Handbook, resume preparation, and interviewing skills.
-Job openings are listed at College Central Network, www.collegecentral.com/hillcollege , in partnership with Hill College Career Services.
+Job openings are listed at College Central Network, www.collegecentral.com/hillcollege, in partnership with Hill College Career Services.

-Academic Advisors and Success Coordinators coordinate University visits and information as well as provide transfer assistance and advising.
+Advisors and Success Coordinators coordinate University visits and information, provide transfer assistance and advising.
 Hill College also hosts an annual College Day with representatives from four-year universities.
-Four-year university representatives visit the Hill County Campus, Johnson County Campus and Burleson Center to assist students with planning their transfer to a university.
-Additional information regarding dates and transfer activities are provided on the web site at
+Four-year university representatives visit the Hill County Campus, Johnson County Campus, and Burleson Higher Education Center to assist students with planning their transfer to a university.
+Additional information regarding dates and transfer activities are provided on the web site at https://www.hillcollege.edu/Student/Advising/TransferServices

 HEALTH AND WELLNESS SERVICES

 Hill College provides a modern, air-conditioned, residence hall for men and two residence halls for women.
 Residence halls consist of spacious, modern suites with window blinds, furnishings, and resident managers.
 Special arrangements have been made to accommodate handicapped students in designated rooms.
-Hill College has a 19 meal plan, which provides three meals a day, Monday through Friday, and two meals (lunch and dinner) on Saturday and Sunday.
-A meal plan is mandatory for all residence hall students and is $1,500 per semester.
+Hill College has a 19-meal plan, which provides three meals a day, Monday through Friday, and two meals (lunch and dinner) on Saturday and Sunday.
+A meal plan is mandatory for all residence hall students and is $1,650 per semester.

 All residence halls will be closed during designated holidays of Thanksgiving, Christmas, and Easter, between semesters and spring break.
 Food service is not available during these times and additional charges will be incurred for students remaining in the residence halls.